sciZer0/7/v/README.md

 <h3 align="center">Problem 6</h3>

-Problem 6 is that each of the existing blockchain is unable to create the ideal stablecoin — a really decentralized, permissionless, ultra-stable and safe stablecoin — meaning, among other things, which never relies on banks and where a code bug can never result in losing funds of users, where funds of users are really always safe.
+Problem 6 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, ultra-stable and safe stablecoin — meaning, among other things, which never relies on banks and where a code bug can never result in losing funds of users, where funds of users are really always safe.

 Without the ideal stablecoin, plus having all these unsolvable fundamental problems, getting adoption is really hard, if ever possible.